 When should you choose a new roof versus roof repairs?

 While a new roof might be costlier than roof repair, note that an entirely new roof is likely to last longer and might also offer added insulation and enhanced curb appeal.
-A new roof might also make a home more salable, if you’re considering put it on the real estate market anytime in the near future.
+A new roof might also make a home more salable if you’re considering putting it on the real estate market anytime in the near future.
+Remember, though, this is only if you don't try to attempt do-it-yourself roof repair.
+It must be handled by an expert.